 Derek Arden is an international negotiator, a conference speaker and author of Win Win: How to get a positive result from persuasive negotiations, published by Pearson on 16 July 2015.

 The more you network the more successful you will be.
 However the networking needs to be structured and you need to negotiate with yourself where and with who you network!
 Your energy has to be focused on where you can get the maximum results so that you don't anyone...read more

 Special report – press release Speaking at the international professional speaker’s annual convention in Birmingham – negotiation adviser and expert Derek Arden gave the audience from all over the world the following advice for negotiating in the credit crunch,...read more

 Six top negotiating tips to help you win when buying a second hand car. by Derek Arden- – Usedcarexpert – Chief Negotiating Advisor Build rapport but do not make a friend.
 Blunt or aggressive negotiation will not work.
-Rarely does a car seller need your...read more
+Rarely does a car seller need your purchase so...read more

 The Olympics have given positive language a whole new meaning.
 Amazing, fantastic, awesome, superb, sensational, brilliant the list goes on; but what these words do is they energise.
 They create positive emotions and positive emotions energise,whereas negative...read more

 Customer service article Conference delegates were kept on their toes by Derek Arden who provides consultancy to companies and organization on sales and negotiation skills.
 Derek probed removals companies’ representatives on the methods they use to assess their...read more

 Research shows that women - world wide earn on average 17% less than men doing the same job.
 In countries like the USA / UK who have always been ahead of the game in equality the same bias still applies.
 Speaking at an all female conference a couple of months ago to...read more